-Before the surgeon can transplant the hairs, technicians need to prep the removed hairs and the surgeon must get your scalp ready for the transplant.
+Before the surgeon can transplant the hairs, technicians need to prep the remove hairs and the surgeon must get your scalp ready for the transplant.

 Depending on the number of hairs to be transplanted, two to three members of the hair transplant team may help place the healthy hairs into the area that needs hair.
 Once all the hairs have been transplanted, your scalp will be bandaged and you will be given instructions for at-home care.